About the Foundation

 The Foundation also sponsors the annual Lamplighter Awards Banquet to honor educators and the students whose lives the educators have touched.
 All proceeds from this event benefit the Foundation's Great Rewards for Great Ideas Program, the Campus Initiative Grant Program, and the John W. Harrison, Jr. Academic Field Trip Grant Program.

-Since 1996, the Great Rewards for Great Ideas Grant Program has funded 770 grants, returning $827,092.75 to LISD’s classrooms and enabling innovative teachers, counselors, librarians, and nurses to create new educational programs or to enhance existing ones so they can provide the best instruction possible to all students.
+Since 1996, the Great Rewards for Great Ideas Grant Program has funded 782 grants, returning $848,170.10 to LISD’s classrooms and enabling innovative teachers, counselors, librarians, and nurses to create new educational programs or to enhance existing ones so that they can provide the best instruction possible to all students.
 These grants have funded programs and projects for students of all ability levels in a variety of disciplines.
-In addition to strengthening academics, the grants have also funded projects in music, art, technology, career education, STEAM education, character education, health and physical education, and guidance and counseling.
+In addition to strengthening academics, the grants have also funded projects in music, art, technology, character education, health and physical education, guidance and counseling, gifted and talented education, career education, and STEM and STEAM education.

-The Foundation has also funded fifty Campus Initiative Grants for a total of $151,265.68.
+Since 2008, the Longview ISD Foundation, Inc. has funded 52 Campus Initiative Grants for a total of $158,430.72.
+The Foundation believes that this grant program, targeting overall campus improvement, complements the Foundation’s annual Great Rewards for Great Ideas Program.
 The Foundation believes that this grant program, targeting overall campus improvement, complements the Foundation’s annual Great Rewards for Great Ideas Program.

-Through its three grant programs, the Longview ISD Foundation has returned a grand total of $1,042,092.19 to LISD classrooms and campuses in its twenty-eight-year history.
+Through its three grant programs, the Longview ISD Foundation has returned a grand total of $1,087,081.00 to LISD classrooms and campuses in its twenty-nine-year history.

 The Longview ISD Foundation also offers continuing education scholarships to Longview ISD educators who wish to remain in the classroom and provide direct services to students.
 The Foundation especially wants to help educators who are pursuing advanced degrees and certification in critical teaching shortage areas, such as bilingual education, science, and math.
 The Foundation also wants to help educators who are teaching in the district's STEM and STEAM education programs.